mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

 At other times, the options may be more complex, and careful consideration of the trade-offs is necessary.

 This same thought came to mind when discussing options for architecture within government.
-Where the ability to pivot or change direction may come through political change and the requirement to align with the strategy of a new government.
+In government contexts, political changes often require architectural flexibility to align with shifting strategic priorities — making architectural options even more valuable.
 This provides an additional benefit but also consideration in the architectural strategy.
 As Gregor Hohpe makes the point about volatility ([Black Scholes model](https://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model)) the value on an option increases in a time of high volatility (or change).

 ## A/B Testing
+A practical example of maintaining options in digital architecture is A/B testing, where we deliberately design and implement multiple approaches to evaluate their effectiveness.

-While more focussed on user experience and product development this is a related concept where we incur the option price of developing two different approaches and trial both, comparing both options to determine which is more effective.
+While more focussed on user experience and product development, this is a related concept where we incur the option price of developing two different approaches and trial both, comparing both options to determine which is more effective.

+Once architectural options have been identified, the next step is to evaluate these choices strategically.
+This includes assessing their feasibility, trade-offs, and alignment with the organisation’s objectives.

 ---